Melinda Hahm, ACSM-CEP

-- Increase your speed so that you’re walking briskly.
+- Increase your speed so you're walking briskly.

-- After five minutes of brisk walking, increase your speed so that you are jogging, walking faster or add a grade on treadmill for 30 seconds to two minutes.
+- After five minutes of brisk walking, increase your speed to jog or walk faster, or add a grade on the treadmill for 30 seconds to two minutes.

-- Once it gets difficult, or your breathing becomes heavy, slow down to walking a moderate pace for one to three minutes.
+- Once it gets difficult or your breathing becomes heavy, slow down to walking at a moderate pace for one to three minutes.